 Substance abuse is a high-risk factor for HIV/AIDS, especially among injection drug users.
 Prevention begins with getting tested and finding a treatment program that addresses different physiological and psychological needs.

 If you have already been infected with HIV and are struggling with addiction, it’s important to understand the role that drug abuse has in the progression of this disease.
 Treatment programs and case managers are in place that can help you get on the path of sobriety.
 Through integrative treatment and regular medication, you can live a full and healthy life.

-If you need help finding an addiction treatment center near you, please contact a treatment expert today.
+If you need help finding an addiction treatment center near you, please contact a treatment provider today.

 Vital perspectives on fighting addiction delivered straight to your inbox.

 Calls to numbers on a specific treatment center listing will be routed to that treatment center.
 Additional calls will also be forwarded and returned by one of our treatment partners below.